Skip to main content

 We’re still telling our stories, and they must be ours to tell.

 Until today, this was a blog focused on a single game which I liked very much.
-It may be disappointing to some that I’m no longer writing for Torchbearer.
-All that work is still there; I will keep it for you.
+It may be disappointing to some that it’s no longer just that.
+All those works are still there; I will keep them for you.

-I imagine that if you like the Mordite Mondays blog, you’ll find value in the things to come.
+If you liked the Mordite Mondays blog, you’ll enjoy what’s to come.
 I’m still playing games, reading and writing games.
 And it’s become crystal clear that we need more places, honest places, to connect with games.

 I’m Owen.
 It’s nice to see you again.